zinchse/ts-is-fresh/docs/_build/html/_sources/text/toy_example.rst.txt

 Stats Selection
 ---------------

-Then we need to understand which of the generated features are really important.
+Then we need to understand which of the generated statistics are really important.
 To do this, we will combine the information for all blocks into one table, and measure its statistical significance for each feature.
 After that, we leave only uncorrelated relevant features with the highest ``p_value``.